AI-ffinity/nmr_tutorials/SPARKY_and_POKY/Peak_picking_4D_spectrum.md

 ---

-### Step 7.
-Exporting Peak Lists
+### Step X. Exporting Peak Lists

 **Export Picked Peaks for 4D-GRAPHS**
 Go to the 4D peak list (type `lt`) and select the columns `w1`, `w2`, `w3`, `w4`, `Data Height` and `Note`.
 Click **Apply**, then **Save...**.
 Further editing of the projections and the HSQCs is needed.

 # Improve the Precision of the 13C HSQC Peak List using the 4D HCNH NOESY Peak List

 - Once you have finalized the **peak list** from the **HC-C projection**, **export it to a file**.
 - Press `fo` and reopen the **13C HSQC spectrum** in a **new window**.